m3g/CellListMap.jl/docs/src/options.md

  0.6849761663523335 nm
 ```

- In order to use the type of coordinates without allocations and complications in `CellListMap`, just overload the `CellListMap.strip_value` function such that it converts a value of the given type to a float.
-For example, the `Unitful` package provides the `ustrip` function for that.
+ In order to use the type of coordinates without allocations and other complications in `CellListMap`, just overload the `CellListMap.strip_value` function such that it converts a value of the given type to a float.
+For example, the `Unitful` package provides the `ustrip` function to convert values of the `Quantity` type to floats, by removing the units.
 We define, then:

 ```julia-repl
 julia> CellListMap.strip_value(x::Quantity) = Unitful.ustrip(x)